Slayer95/aura-bot/FEATURES.md

 - Uses DotA stats automatically according to maps' file names
 - Identifies Evergreen maps automatically according to maps' file names
 - Many commands were implemented.
 See the full list at [3]

+# Technical changes:
+- Uses C++17
+- Has a Windows 64-bit build
+- Has an Ubuntu 24 CI build
+- Implements a command-line interface (CLI)
+- Implements integration with Windows Explorer
+- Higher modularization
+- Statically analyzed with clang-analyzer and cppcheck
+- Using aggressive optimizations
+- IPv6 supported
+- Unified commands system
+- Stricter chat queue system
+- Maps are more strictly parsed and sanitized
+- Loaded map metadata is cached
+- Supports various log levels
+- Docs automatically generated
+- Updated libraries: StormLib, SQLite, zlib
+- Boost is no longer required
+- MySQL is no longer required
+- Uses SQLite and a simpler database schema.

 # Removed features from [GHost++][2]:
 - Autohost